 Don’t Fall Back Asleep

-So what do you do after you become enlightened?
+So, what do you do after you become enlightened?
 Get ready for it…you continue practicing!
-Becoming enlightened is not the final step on the path, becoming a Buddha is.
+Becoming enlightened is not the last step on the path, becoming a Buddha is.

 Chan practitioners are humanistic because they have developed meditative concentration for generations and seek enlightenment rather than attaining Buddhahood.
 After attaining enlightenment in this human world, they are liberated in the present moment of their lives.
 They find peace and freedom in body and mind, understand the mind, and see their nature.
 All of this comes from enlightenment-why worry about being unable to become a Buddha?